ThomasMertes/seed7/src/read_me.txt

                        library is used to implement the
                        bigInteger functions.

+  UNISTD_H_PRESENT: Defined when the include file <unistd.h> is
+                    present.

   FTELL_WRONG_FOR_PIPE: The ftell() function should return -1
                         when it is called with a pipe (since a pipe is not seekable).
 This macro is